mrccie/rpi-7seg-clock/README.md

 - RECOMMENDED: Configure the Pi with a static IP for web reachability

 Enable i2c Interface:
---Note: You may receive an error like 'modprobe: FATAL: Module i2c-dev not found in directory /lib/modules/5.4.83+' ; this can be ignored--
 ```sh
 sudo raspi-config
 > 3 - Interfacing Options